translate/l10n-guide/docs/guide/poedit.rst

 manager does not seem logical at first but is powerful in that it allows you to manage multiple projects.

-:doc:`Virtaal <virtaal/index>` can import settings and translation memory from Poedit.
+`Virtaal <http://virtaal.translatehouse.org>`_ can import settings and translation memory from Poedit.

 .. _../pages/guide/poedit#issues: